 Crystal Academy’s feed is informative, not just promotional.
 For example, the post below explores the most important questions for beginner traders to prioritize.

 Plus, Crystal Academy showcases testimonials from premium members.
-User generated content, including reviews, work as a great form of social proof and build trust in your brand.
+User generated content, including reviews, works as a great form of social proof and build trust in your brand.

 You can use platforms like Canva, Photoshop, and CapCut to create imagery and videos for your socials.